pablomr95/quloops/mAART/README.md

 AART is a numerical framework that exploits the integrability properties of the Kerr spacetime to compute high-resolution black hole images and their visibility amplitude on long interferometric baselines.
 It implements a non-uniform adaptive grid on the image plane suitable to study black hole photon rings (narrow ring-shaped features predicted by general relativity but not yet observed).

 The code, described in detail in Ref.
-[1], implements all the relevant equations required to compute the appearance of equatorial sources on the (far) observer's screen.
+[2], implements all the relevant equations required to compute the appearance of equatorial sources on the (far) observer's screen.
 We refer the Reader to Refs.
-[2-4] for the derivations and further details.
+[3-5] for the derivations and further details.
 Through the code, the equations are mentioned as Pi Eq.
 N, which means Eq.
 N in Ref. [i].

 The use of AART in scientific publications must be properly acknowledged.
 Please cite:

 _______
 Cardenas-Avendano, A., Lupsasca, A. & Zhu, H. "Adaptive Analytical Ray Tracing of Black Hole Photon Rings."
 Phys.
 Rev. D 107, 043030, 2023. [arXiv:2211.07469](https://arxiv.org/abs/2211.07469)

+and

+P. Ruales, D. E. A. Gates, and A. Cárdenas-Avendaño.
+Polarization signatures of inspiraling hotspots around Kerr Black Holes.
+Phys.
+Rev. D (Accepted May, 2026). [arXiv:2602.09102] (https://arxiv.org/abs/2602.09102)
 _______

 We also request that AART modifications or extensions leading to a scientific publication be made public as free software.